VivekSalunkhe14/Machine_Learning_Python_and_R/README.md

-# Machine_Learning_Python_and_R
+# Machine Learning codes in Python and R

-Repository containing Machine Learning Codes in Python and R
+Repository containing simple machine learning algorithms implemented in Python and R.